-Exfoliating eczema may improve the skin’s appearance and stop the buildup of dead skin cells that can worsen flare-ups.
-However, the risk of skin irritation means that exfoliation could do more harm than good.
+A person may exfoliate eczema to help improve the skin’s appearance and stop the buildup of dead skin cells that can worsen flare-ups.
+However, the risk of skin irritation means that it could do more harm than good.

 There is no known cure for eczema, but people can manage the condition with treatments and home remedies.
 Exfoliating eczema could also play a part in skin care for some people, but it is important to proceed cautiously.